+Resolution 2023-11-6-2

-Resolution 2023-11-6-2 WHEREAS, the Elmore County Commission (Commission) is required by Code of Alabama §22-27-47 to submit an updated ten-year Solid Waste Management Plan (SWMP) to demonstrate effective management with regard to solid waste generation, collection, transportation, disposal, recycling, composting and illegal dumping within the County; and WHEREAS, the Elmore County Commission and Autauga County Commission have determined a joint, multicounty plan would serve our needs in a more efficient manner; and WHEREAS, every municipality in Elmore County and Autauga County is required by Code of Alabama §22-27-47 to either come under the Elmore County SWMP/Autauga County SWMP or develop their own SWMP; and WHEREAS, the City of Wetumpka supports the updated Joint Autauga/Elmore County Solid Waste Management Plan.
-NOW THEREFORE BE IT RESOLVED by the City Council of Wetumpka that we hereby adopt the 2023 Joint Autauga County and Elmore County Solid Waste Management Plan and elect to participate in and be subject to said plan. day of Warmen 2023.
-Adopted this Signed ATTEST: epresentative
+WHEREAS, the Elmore County Commission (Commission) is required by Code of Alabama §22-27-47 to submit an updated ten-year Solid Waste Management Plan (SWMP) to demonstrate effective management with regard to solid waste generation, collection, transportation, disposal, recycling, composting and illegal dumping within the County; and

+WHEREAS, the Elmore County Commission and Autauga County Commission have determined a joint, multicounty plan would serve our needs in a more efficient manner; and

+WHEREAS, every municipality in Elmore County and Autauga County is required by Code of Alabama §22-27- 47 to either come under the Elmore County SWMP/Autauga County SWMP or develop their own SWMP; and

+WHEREAS, the City of Wetumpka supports the updated Joint Autauga/Elmore County Solid Waste Management Plan.

+NOW THEREFORE BE IT RESOLVED by the City Council of Wetumpka that we hereby adopt the 2023 Joint Autauga County and Elmore County Solid Waste Management Plan and elect to participate in and be subject to said plan.

+Adopted this day of Valence 2023.

+Wetapaka Representative